What's the Recovery Rebate Credit?

 How to Calculate the Recovery Rebate Credit

 As with the stimulus checks, calculating the amount of your recovery rebate credit starts with a "base" amount.
-For most people, the base amount is $1,800 – that's the combined total of the first stimulus check base amount ($1,200) and the second stimulus check base amount ($600).
-For married couples filing a joint 2020 tax return, the base amount is $3,600 (i.e., twice the general base amount).
+For most people, the base amount for the 2021 credit is $1,400.
+For married couples filing a joint tax return, the base amount is $2,800 (i.e., twice the general base amount).
 Then you add on $1,400 for each dependent claimed on your 2021 return.

-You report the final amount on Line 30 of your 2020 federal income tax return (Form 1040 or Form 1040-SR).
-The recovery rebate credit is a "refundable" credit, which means you'll get tax refund if the credit is larger than the tax that you would otherwise have to pay. ("Non-refundable" credits will only take your tax bill down to zero – they won't trigger a refund even if they're more than the amount you owe.)
+You report the final amount on Line 30 of your 2021 federal income tax return (Form 1040 or Form 1040-SR).
+The recovery rebate credit is a "refundable" credit, which means you'll get a tax refund if the credit is larger than the tax that you would otherwise have to pay. ("Non-refundable" credits will only take your tax bill down to zero – they won't trigger a refund even if they're more than the amount you owe.)

 Here's an example of how the calculation works:

-Andrew and Becky filed a 2019 joint tax return in March 2020 (before any first-round stimulus checks were sent).
-They reported an adjusted gross income of $160,000 on that return.
+Andrew and Becky reported an adjusted gross income (AGI) of $152,000 on their 2020 return.
 They also have one child, who is five years old.
-Since Andrew was furloughed from his job for part of 2020, their 2020 AGI was only $120,000.
-Because their 2019 AGI was above the $150,000 phase-out threshold for joint filers, both of their stimulus checks were reduced by $500.
-Their first-round stimulus check was reduced from $2,900 ($2,400 base amount + $500 for their child) to $3,360.
+Since Andrew was furloughed from his job for part of 2021, their 2021 AGI is only $120,000.
+Because their 2020 AGI was above the $150,000 phase-out threshold for joint filers, their third stimulus check was reduced by $840.
+It went from $4,200 ($2,800 base amount + $1,400 for their child) to $3,360.
 Since their 2021 AGI is below the phase-out threshold for joint filers, their recover rebate credit isn't reduced.
 As a result, after subtracting the amount of their third stimulus payment, the recovery rebate credit they report on Line 30 of their 2021 tax return is equal to $840 ($4,200 – $3,360 = $840).

 There's a page-long worksheet in the instructions for Form 1040 that you can use to calculate the amount of your credit.
 Tax preparation software will run the numbers and calculate the credit.

 Who Will Actually Get a Recovery Rebate Credit?

-However, certain groups of people could very well end up with a positive credit amount, which will result in a lower 2020 tax bill or larger tax refund.
+However, certain groups of people could very well end up with a positive credit amount, which will result in a lower 2021 tax bill or larger tax refund.
 For example, assuming you're eligible, you may be able to claim a recovery rebate credit if:

 - You added a dependent (e.g., had a new baby) in 2021;

-- You share custody of your child, your ex-spouse claimed the child as a dependent for the 2019 tax year, and you claim the child as a dependent for 2020;
+- You share custody of your child, your ex-spouse claimed the child as a dependent for the 2020 tax year, and you claim the child as a dependent for 2021;

-- You got married in 2020 (especially if there's a wide gap between each spouse's income);
+- You got married in 2021 (especially if there's a wide gap between each spouse's income);

-- You receive Social Security or veterans benefits, didn't file a 2018 or 2019 tax return, and care for a dependent child, but the IRS didn't get information about the child from the SSA or VA;
+- You receive Social Security or veterans benefits, didn't file a 2019 or 2020 tax return, and care for a dependent child, but the IRS didn't get information about the child from the SSA or VA;

-- The IRS sent you a stimulus check that was less than what you were entitled to receive; or
+- The IRS sent you a third stimulus check that was less than what you were entitled to receive; or